inezpereira/spmStructsAndObjects/NMM_CMC_NMDA.md

 In the model, you will find the following substruct multiple times, which will be called `model_definition`.
 This set of parameters needs to appear in the priors and constitutes, for instance, the posterior estimate substruct `DCM.Ep`.

-`n` stands for the number of sources which are modelled.
+`m` stands for the number of sources which are modelled.

 ```
 Ep
 ├─── S                              # population variance.
-├─── T: [n×3 double]                # time constants for AMPA, GABA and NMDA channels
+├─── T: [m×3 double]                # time constants for AMPA, GABA and NMDA channels
 ├─── G                              # intrinsic connectivity
-├─── GN_intrin: [n×1 double]        # input scale to NMDA for each of the n sources.
+├─── GN_intrin: [m×1 double]        # input scale to NMDA for each of the m sources.
 Pyramidal NMDA??
 Superficial/deep?
-├─── GA_intrin: [n×1 double]        # input scale to AMPA for each of the n sources.
+├─── GA_intrin: [m×1 double]        # input scale to AMPA for each of the m sources.
-├─── GG_intrin: [n×1 double]        # input scale to GABA for each of the n sources.
+├─── GG_intrin: [m×1 double]        # input scale to GABA for each of the m sources.
-├─── GNi_intrin: [n×1 double]       # input scale to interneurons NMDA
+├─── GNi_intrin: [m×1 double]       # input scale to interneurons NMDA
-├─── GAi_intrin: [n×1 double]       # Mg-switch sigmoid scale, slope and sensitivity
+├─── GAi_intrin: [m×1 double]       # Mg-switch sigmoid scale, slope and sensitivity
-├─── GGi_intrin: [n×1 double]       # input scale to GABA for each of the n sources
+├─── GGi_intrin: [m×1 double]       # input scale to GABA for each of the n sources
-├─── CV: [1×n double]               # membrane capacitance for all n sources
+├─── CV: [1×m double]               # membrane capacitance for all n sources
 ├─── E                              # background noise
 ├─── A                              # extrinsic connections for AMPA (forward {1} and backward {2} connections between sources, row: to, col: from)
 ├─── AN                             # extrinsic connections for NMDA (same shape as A)